the-frey/the-frey.github.com/_posts/2021-01-03-on-software-engineering.md

 Given how rare it is to have the purpose afforded by a vocational job, I can't really understand why you wouldn't seek mastery in the end.
 The path to being a master craftsperson, like that of being an artist, requires study and practice, and it has clearly documented steps which can be followed.
 Many journeymen never achieve mastery, and I don't claim to presume that I will, but why not try to get there?

 [0] For a rejoinder, and excellent discussion that comes to the opposite conclusion, [see this article from Hillel Wayne](https://www.hillelwayne.com/post/crossover-project/are-we-really-engineers/).

-[1] Actually there are elements of both in the reality of engineering, but let's not get bogged down in that.
+[1] Actually there are elements of both in the reality of engineering, whether it's software or bridges, but let's not get bogged down in that.